JD Vance: The 'hillbilly' Maga loyalist who became vice-president

 “The truth is hard,” he wrote, “and the hardest truths for hill people are the ones they must tell about themselves.”

-By the time the book came out, Vance’s own bootstrap-tugging had slung him far away from Middletown: first to the US Marines and a tour of duty in Iraq, and later to Ohio State University, Yale Law School and a job as a venture capitalist in California.
+By the time the book came out - with near-perfect timing in the thick of the 2016 presidential race - Vance’s own bootstrap-tugging had slung him far away from Middletown.
+His stint in the US Marines including a tour of duty in Iraq was followed by college at Ohio State University and Yale Law School, then a job as a venture capitalist in California.

 Hillbilly Elegy not only made him into a bestselling author, but a sought-after commentator who was frequently called upon to explain Donald Trump’s appeal to white, working-class voters.